Do Hummingbirds Have Feet – Guide to Their Tiny Toes!

 Shift attention to their legs.
 Hummingbirds possess two stubby legs.
 These legs are positioned well back on their bodies.
 This helps maintain flight balance.
 Legs are tightly tucked during flight.
 This minimizes air resistance.
 During perching, legs extend slightly.

 They place their feet for grasping.
 The leg muscles are tiny but powerful.
 These muscles drive accurate movements.
 They attach directly to the feet.
 This allows stable perching.
-Hummingbirds tend to perch for short periods.
+So, Hummingbirds tend to perch for short periods.

 Hummingbird Feet Close Up – A Delicate Design: